Joaopmoliveira/CuranSDK/README.md

 # Curan

-This file describes the Curan Library.
-The intent is to provide a general idea on how the library is constructed, how to use the building blocks supplied to create higher level abstraction until a fully usable UI with proper functioning is supplied.
+Welcome to the Curan SDK, a framework developed to explore surgical navigation platforms with flexible-joint robots.

-Curan is a medical viewer, developed by IST, with contribution from the contribution list and the end of the file.
+At its essence Curan is a medical viewer, developed at IST, with contribution from the contribution list and the end of the file.
 The library provides interfaces which simplify the implementation of medical demos with real time capabilities.

-The library is divided into four main modules
+The SDK is divided into four main modules
 1. The utilities library contains base classes used by all other modules, such as thread safe queues, blocks used to connect objects, memory buffers which can usurp the ownbership of shared pointers, etc..